a-outs/GunrockBot/readme.md

 lists all mods and whether or not they are enabled or disabled

 `timeout [timeout length]`
-Messages sent from commands in the `data` category will self desctruct after `timeout length` seconds.
+Messages sent from commands in the `data` category will self destruct after `timeout length` seconds.
 Input must be an integer.
 Set to 0 to disable timeout.

 ## CHANGELOG

-### GUNROCK 1.5.1
+### GUNROCK 1.5.3

+- Added cheeto command
+- `crn` will now give up-to-date information on seats available whenever possible.
 - Commands are now modular and can be enabled/disabled per-server.
 - Added ability to set timeout for data commands.